theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 #### Container
-This subsection is activated after a connection to the storage account has successfully been established.<br><br>
+This subsection is activated after a connection to the storage account was successfully established.<br><br>
 **Storage account** <br>
 When authenticating with an access key, this field is deactivated for input.